 Christmas Fudge is the perfect holiday treat and edible gift with creamy chocolate, butterscotch chips, almonds, walnuts, and candied fruit.

 This rich homemade fudge is the perfect blend of textures and flavors.
 The creamy fudge has a nice soft consistency, but the added almonds and walnuts give a crunchy contrast.
 Candied fruit makes a beautiful, colorful addition and add some sweetness.
-Meanwhile, butterscotch chips add even more creaminess and a buttery flavor than a traditional Chocolate Fudge Recipe.
+Meanwhile, butterscotch chips add even more creaminess and a buttery flavor than a classic Chocolate Fudge Recipe.
 On top of all that, you can give the fudge mixture a boozy kick with cognac.

 Instead of heating the fudge on the stove and worrying about a candy thermometer, like you have to in more traditional fudge recipes, just heat the chocolate and cream mixture in the microwave.
 Then melt in the butterscotch chips and vanilla.
 After they come together, you just stir the mix-ins into the bowl and pour it into a lined baking pan to set.
 It honestly couldn’t be easier!